bzimage-it/estrazione-lezionari/README.md

 # bibbiatsapp
-Record and manage audio per "BibbiatsApp" project (bible lectures)
+Record and manage audio for "BibbiatsApp" project (bible lectures)